 After stopping we ended up talking to several people.
 The farmer in the photo grows sticky rice, potatoes and ginger.
 He was very friendly and open to telling us about what he grows and who buys it and for how much.
 He told us that he has 7 kids and that his father was a farmer.
 Three of his children are married and they farm too.

-My impression is that the farmers in this area are fortunate to have plenty of water, good soil and the knowledge of farming from many generations.
-This farmer told us some nuances of farming.
+My impression is that the farmers in this area are fortunate to have plenty of water, good soil and the knowledge of farming from many generations, specially the know-how of ginger farming.
+This farmer told us some nuances farming in general and ginger farming in particular.
 He explained that sticky rice grows well on slopes where the water drains and the best sticky rice grows near the river because of the nutrition from the silt.
 He grows the sticky rice for sale, while he and his family consume the normal rice he grows as he gets about 40% more for the sticky rice.
 He sells it to a middleman who then sells it in Shillong.
 He grows the same ginger strain his father used to grow and he sells it to people from outside Meghalaya.

 From his description it seems like he more or less accepts the price offered without many other options.
 Other than sticky rice, normal rice, ginger and potatoes, he also rears goats and cows.
 The prices of sticky rice, goats and cows are something that the farmers are able to determine and they do get a good price for these.
 Whereas, the prices of ginger and other crops are determined by the middle men who buy from them.

 A little further down we spotted a family doing something in a field, so we stopped the car and got out.
 It turned out it was a ginger farmer and his family.
 It was vacation time for the children (as the schools in Meghalaya close for two months during winter months – from Mid-December to Mid-February) and they were spending time in the fields.